Unifying notions of pasting diagrams: Details on the freeness property

-Originally, the motivation behind pasting diagrams was to give a simpler representation of formal composition of cells in (free) $\omega$-categories.
-More precisely, given the data, for $i \ge 0$, of generating $i$-cells with their source and target boundaries (under the form of a \emph{polygraph}~\cite{burroni1993higher}, also called \emph{computad}~\cite{street1976limits}), the cells of the associated free $\omega$-category can be described as the formal composites of generators quotiented by the axioms of $\omega$-categories.
-This representation is difficult to handle in practice, because the equivalence relation induced by the axioms is hard to describe.
-Instead, a graphical representation of the cells involved in the composite appeared to be sufficient to designate a cell.
+\paragraph*{Pasting diagrams} Central to the theory of strict $\omega$-categories is the notion of pasting diagram, which gives a simple representation for formal composites of cells of strict \ocats.
+Indeed, the standard representation, as equivalence classes of expressions under the axioms of \ocats, can be difficult to handle in practice, since the equivalence relation induced by the axioms is hard to describe.
+Instead, a graphical representation of the cells involved in the composite is often sufficient to designate a cell.
 For instance, consider the two formal composites